Connect with others who understand.

 Powered By

-A diet focused on plant-based foods is nutritious and beneficial for people living with lymphoma.
-A plant-based diet emphasizes plant foods, but it isn’t necessarily vegetarian or vegan (a diet that includes no products derived from animals, including meat, dairy, and eggs).
-You can center your diet around plants but include meat and dairy products in moderation.
+Plant-based diets can be helpful for people with lymphoma.
+This eating style focuses on plant foods but doesn’t require you to be fully vegetarian or vegan (a diet that includes no products derived from animals, including meat, dairy, and eggs).
+You can still include meat and dairy products in small amounts while centering your diet around plants.

-The Mediterranean diet is considered one example of a plant-based diet.
-This is an eating pattern rich in:
+The Mediterranean diet is one example of a plant-based diet.
+It focuses on the following:

 • Fruits